kanutan93/Ipenst/README.md

 # IPENST
-Frontend Application for a cybersecurity company written in Angular 2.
+Frontend Application prototype for a cybersecurity company written in Angular 2.